 - Vitamin B deficiency

-- Human chorionic gonadotropin (hyperemesis most severe during period of highest HCG levels)
+- Human chorionic gonadotropin (hCG)—hyperemesis most severe during period of highest hCG levels

-- Hyperthyroidism (may be a result of high chorionic gonadotropin levels)
+- Hyperthyroidism —may be a result of hCG levels

 - Brain nausea-control-center sensitivity to pregnancy changes

 |Copyright © Nucleus Medical Media, Inc.|

 - History of HG in previous pregnancies

 - Molar pregnancy—an abnormal mass made up of placental tissue which may or may not contain some fetal tissue

 - Mother or sister with HG

 - No previous completed pregnancies

 - Severe and persistent vomiting, beginning 4 to 6 weeks after conception, peaking 9-13 weeks, and usually improving and ending 14-20 weeks